-For over 35 years Castle Theatre Company has taken its annual summer Shakespeare tour around the south of England and the USA, performing classic comedies on the lawns of stately homes, gardens and abbeys across two continents.
-Renowned for its high-standard, the Summer Shakespeare promises an evening of excellent family entertainment.
+For over 30 years Castle Theatre Company has taken its annual summer Shakespeare tour around the south of England and the USA, performing classic comedies on the lawns of stately homes, gardens and abbeys across these countries.
+Renowned for its high-standard, Castle Theatre Company promises an afternoon of light-hearted family entertainment.

 Beaulieu & The Bard